-The Irish Tax Institute welcomes the support offered to Irish business in today’s budget and agrees with the Minister for Finance’s decision to direct available resources to the sectors most vulnerable to the risk of a no deal Brexit.
+The Irish Tax Institute welcomed the support offered to Irish business in Budget 2020 and agrees with the Minister for Finance’s decision to direct available resources to the sectors most vulnerable to the risk of a no deal Brexit.

 To date, the main beneficiary of the R&D Tax Credit has been the multinational sector which accounts for three quarters of the relief.
 The changes announced today are aimed at small and micro companies.
 They also allow for greater collaboration with the Universities, a welcome change that is in line with international best practice.

 The Minister said full details of the changes announced to key measures would be contained in the Finance Bill.
 “While we are encouraged by the broad outline of the changes announced in the Minister’s Budget Speech, we will be watching out for the detail in the forthcoming Finance Bill.
 It is important that we get these changes right because there have been some false dawns and time is of the essence for our SME sector.”

 The Institute also welcomed the Minister’s announcement that the Special Asignee Relief Programme (SARP) and the Foreign Earnings Deduction (FED) are to be extended until the end of 2022.
 The FED plays an important role in encouraging and incentivising Irish businesses to export to new markets.
 The SARP provides income tax relief to highly skilled internationally mobile executives to support business expansion and job creation in Ireland.